 Mastercard Transaction Link Identifier (TLID)

 The Mastercard Transaction Link Identifier (TLID) is a 22-character alphanumeric identifier assigned by Mastercard to deterministically link all lifecycle events in a transaction chain — including captures, refunds, reversals, and merchant-initiated transactions (MITs) — to the original authorization.
-EBANX handles TLID extraction, storage, and echoing transparently, requiring no changes to your existing API integration.
+EBANX handles TLID extraction, storage, and echoing transparently.
+Merchants can also optionally send a TLID in the payment request via the transaction_references field to support use cases that require explicit transaction linking from the merchant side.

 Context